 Joseph Toomer.
 See 1791.
-Presided over the celebrations of the peace preliminaries which led to the Treaty of Amiens (1802) between Britain and France.3
+Presided over the celebrations of the peace preliminaries which led to the Treaty of Amiens (1802) between Britain and France.2 The town's population was 4276 (1801 census).

 James Bodman (I).
-See 1792 and 1816. £100 was voted in support of the Newbury Volunteer Association, a local militia.
+See 1792 and 1816. £100 was voted in support of the Newbury Volunteer Association, a local militia mustered against the threat of a French invasion.

 William Vincent.
 See 1794.
-A peal of the newly cast bells of St Nicolas was rung for the first time on his election.4
+A peal of the newly cast bells of St Nicolas was rung for the first time on his election.3